hattan/shArg/README.md

 * Parse inputs: ```shArgs.parse $@```

 * If arguments are autoexported they will be accessible via global variables.

 * If not autoexported (default) then you can explicility read the values using either of these mechanisms:

   * using shArg.val

       ``` declare message=`shArgs.val "MESSAGE"` ```
       ``` echo $message ```

   * using the _SH_ARGUMENTS array
       ``` echo "MESSAGE = ${_SH_ARGUMENTS["MESSAGE"]}" ```

+* Checkout the [guided walk through](GETTING_STARTED.md) on setting up shArg.

+## Simple walk through

+Please see the following [guided walk through](GETTING_STARTED.md) on setting up shArg.

 ## Parameter Types